ACINQ/eclair/docs/PostgreSQL.md

 If in fact the settings were changed, Eclair stops immediately to prevent potentially dangerous but accidental configuration changes to come into effect.

-Eclair stores the latest database settings in the `${data-dir}/jdbc_url` file, and compares its contents with the database settings from the config file.
+Eclair stores the latest database settings in the `${data-dir}/last_jdbcurl` file, and compares its contents with the database settings from the config file.

-The node operator can force Eclair to accept new database connection settings by removing the `jdbc_url` file.
+The node operator can force Eclair to accept new database connection settings by removing the `last_jdbcurl` file.